inBeat/inbeat-website/content/top-influencers/instagram/tattoo-artists/switzerland/_index.md

 ---
-title: Top 10 Tattoo-Artists Instagram Influencers In Switzerland In 2023
+title: Top 10 Tattoo-Artists Instagram Influencers In Switzerland In 2024
 description: >-
-  Find top tattoo-artists Instagram influencers in Switzerland in 2023.
-Most popular hashtags: #tattooartist #tattoos #tattooart #tattoo.
+  Find top tattoo-artists Instagram influencers in Switzerland in 2024.
+Most popular hashtags: #tattooartist #tattooart #tattoo #tattoos.
 platform: Instagram
-hits: 11
+hits: 15
 text_top: See the best Instagram influencers on inBeat.
-text_bottom: inBeat has 11 Instagram influencers like this in Switzerland for you to pitch.
+text_bottom: inBeat has 15 Instagram influencers like this in Switzerland for you to collaborate.
 profiles:
   - username: "pedrotattoo_ribeiro"
     fullname: >-